 I always use a cover when I heat foods in the microwave.
 Why does the inside always get so grimy and dirty?
 It has to be the kids!

-To easily clean the microwave, add 3/4 cup of water to a medium bowl.
+To easily clean the microwave, add 3/4 cup of water to a medium microwave-safe bowl.
 Add the juice of one lemon.
 Microwave on high for 3 minutes or until the lemon water comes to a boil.

 Don’t open the door!
 Let stand for 5 minutes.
 Open the door and carefully remove the bowl of water.
 Remove the turntable and wipe clean.
 Wipe the inside of the microwave starting at the top and working down.
 Replace turntable.